d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 ### How would you connect to a bind shell on the IP address: 10.10.10.11 with port 8080?
 *Answer: nc 10.10.10.11 8080*

+Ok, so we've caught or connected to a netcat shell, what next?

+These shells are very unstable by default.
+Pressing Ctrl + C kills the whole thing.
+They are non-interactive, and often have strange formatting errors.
+This is due to netcat "shells" really being processes running inside a terminal, rather than being bonafide terminals in their own right.
+Fortunately, there are many ways to stabilise netcat shells on Linux systems.
+We'll be looking at three here.
+Stabilisation of Windows reverse shells tends to be significantly harder; however, the second technique that we'll be covering here is particularly useful for it.